zopefoundation/zc.recipe.rhrc/src/zc/recipe/rhrc/README.txt

 Exception formatting bug
 ------------------------

-If we do not provide a runscript, we get an exception:
+If we do not provide a runscript, we get an exception (bug was: improperly formatted exception string, contained literal '%s'):

     .. >>> write('buildout.cfg',
     .. ... """